Seedance 2.0 Pricing, Credits, and Free Tier Explained (2026)

 • Building an app that uses Seedance in the backend — use the API route for that.

-Free tier hack: do all your prompt experimentation on the free tier at 720p / 5s / standard motion, and only upgrade the "real" take to premium settings after you know the prompt works.
-This halves the credit cost of a real project for most creators, because 80% of the time is spent iterating on prompts.
+Free tier habit: do prompt experimentation at the cheapest available draft settings, and only upgrade the "real" take to premium settings after you know the prompt works.
+This reduces credit waste because most of the work is prompt iteration, not final rendering.

 Paid plans — what each tier is actually for